-Is there a disciplined method that allows companies to solve problems?
-In times of crisis, companies face the challenge of analyzing and solving problems efficiently in a short time to save developed projects.
-Problem-solving techniques such as the TRIZ method and Hurson’s Production Thinking Model tend to provide a tool for companies to overcome crises and solve problems using less effort and time.
+In times of crisis, companies face the challenge of analysing and solving problems efficiently in a short time to save developed projects.
+Problem-solving techniques such as the TRIZ method and Hurson’s Production Thinking Model allow companies to overcome crises and solve problems using less effort and time.

-In 1987, Ford Motor Company published their manual, Team Oriented Problem Solving (TOPS), that includes their 8 Disciplines problem solving process.
-The process was initially used to deal with quality control and safety issues inside the company, but later expanded its role to a team approach problem solving method.
-The 8D process is employed by engineers and designers to identify, analyze, and correct problems through eliminating the main source that caused the problem.
+Ford Motor Company published their manual, Team Oriented Problem Solving (TOPS), which includes their 8 Disciplines of the problem-solving process.
+The process was initially used to deal with quality control and safety issues inside the company but later expanded its role to a team approach problem-solving method.
+The 8D process is employed by engineers and designers to identify, analyse, and correct problems by eliminating the primary source that caused the problem.

 - D0: Plan